UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

     - e.g.
         - ```./xmlchange STOP_N=6```
         - ```./xmlchange STOP_OPTION='nmonths'```

+    - For your **test case**, you can run the model for 5 days, and, e.g., output restart files (see below) every day. `./xmlchange STOP_N=5,STOP_OPTION=ndays,REST_N=1` By default the model outputs restart files when the model finishes at STOP_N, however if you are running a longer model which may exceed wall time, you may wish to output restart files, e.g., every 6 months.

 ### **Restart files**
 - Restart files are written by each model component at intervals dictated by **$REST_OPTION** and **$REST_N** in env_run.xml.
 If a run encounters problems and crashes, restart files function as a back up point - you can continue the run from the latest restart point.